taosdata/TDengine/docs/en/14-reference/03-taos-sql/10-function.md

 TIMEDIFF(expr1, expr2 [, time_unit])
 ```

-**Description**: The difference between two timestamps, and rounded to the time unit specified by `time_unit`
+**Description**: Returns `expr1 − expr2`, and rounded to the time unit specified by `time_unit`

 **Return value type**: BIGINT

+**Applicable column types**:
+- `expr1`: UNIX-style timestamps in BIGINT and TIMESTAMP format and other timestamps in VARCHAR and NCHAR format.
-**Applicable column types**: UNIX-style timestamps in BIGINT and TIMESTAMP format and other timestamps in VARCHAR and NCHAR format
+- `expr2`: UNIX-style timestamps in BIGINT and TIMESTAMP format and other timestamps in VARCHAR and NCHAR format
+- `time_unit`: See "More explanations".

 **Applicable table types**: standard tables and supertables